 I played the recordings from the Nagra reel to reel recorder into our studio’s mixing board.
 I then patched in an external equalizer and reduced the background noise by lowering the frequency in the spectrum where noise was and raising the frequency where the voices were.
 Once I had the external equipment calibrated, I transferred that recording to another Skully reel to reel recorder and made a restored master.

-This activity is technical experience.?
-Young people who approach me about becoming a forensic expert always want to know what it takes to be an expert witness.?
+This activity is the technical experience.
+Young people who approach me about becoming a forensic expert always want to know what it takes to be an expert witness.
 I tell them technical and litigation experience.
-The easy part is the technical training; the harder part is the litigation experience.
+The easy part is technical training; the harder part is the litigation experience.

-Back then, everything was non-computer.?
-Since then, I have had continuing education with the American College of Forensic Examiners International and I have become a registered investigator.?
-I have also taken CCTV, digital video certification and other expert witness training which is also a very important characteristic for expert witnesses.
+Back then, computers weren’t utilized.
+Since then, I have had continuing education with the American College of Forensic Examiners International and I have become a registered investigator.
+I have also taken CCTV, digital video certification, and other expert witness training which is also a very important characteristic for expert witnesses.
 Technology changes and the expert witness must keep up with the current trends and new technology of all aspects of audio and video in order to maintain their expert status.

 Soon after those early forensic experiences, I was actively referred by other experts in the industry including Steve Cain because of my expertise and qualifications.